Trump says he will push to close background check loopholes for gun buys

 Congressional aides, however, said the discussions have been low-level and generally unproductive.

-Reporting by Jeff Mason; writing by Makini Brice; editing by Jonathan Oatis
+Reporting by Jeff Mason; Writing by Makini Brice; Editing by Jonathan Oatis and Paul Simao